-- Funding is for a maximum of two years for the grantee only. - While applicants' personal academic and professional plans and university preferences are taken into consideration, candidates should be aware that the final decision as to which programs of study will be supported by Fulbright Outreach Degree Fellowships is made by the United States Department of State, taking into account all relevant considerations. - Prospective candidates who plan to earn a PhD at a later stage, at an Israeli university, are strongly advised to check in advance whether and to what extent credits earned in an American Master's degree program will be recognized by the Israeli PhD programs in which they wish to enroll. - Grantees must travel on a J-1 Exchange Visitor visa sponsored by the Fulbright program.

-- After completion of their Fulbright Outreach program, Fulbright grantees are eligible to apply for a visa for up to 12 months of academic training (provided the fellow has a concrete job offer). - It is a condition of the visa that after completion of their Fulbright program, including any transfer of visa sponsorship, grantees must return to Israel and reside in the country for two years before being eligible to immigrate to the U.S., to take up permanent residence there, or to enter the U.S. with a work permit.
+- Funding is for a maximum of two years for the grantee only. - While applicants' personal academic and professional plans and university preferences are taken into consideration, candidates should be aware that the final decision as to which programs of study will be supported by Fulbright Master's Degree Fellowships is made by the United States Department of State, taking into account all relevant considerations. - Prospective candidates who plan to earn a PhD at a later stage at an Israeli university are strongly advised to check in advance whether and to what extent credits earned in an American Master's degree program will be recognized by the Israeli PhD programs in which they wish to enroll. - Grantees must travel on a J-1 Exchange Visitor visa sponsored by the Fulbright program. - After completion of their Master's program, Fulbright grantees are eligible to apply for a visa for up to 12 months of academic training (provided the fellow has a concrete job offer). - It is a condition of the visa that after completion of their Fulbright program, including any transfer of visa sponsorship, grantees must return to Israel and reside in the country for two years before being eligible to immigrate to the US, to take up permanent residence there, or to enter the U.S. with a work permit.
 The purpose of the two-year home residency requirement is to ensure that exchange visitors return home and fulfill the exchange objectives of the Fulbright program. - Holders of J-1 student visas who have departed from the United States after a stay of six or more months will be required to remain abroad for up to twelve months before being allowed to re-enter the United States with a J-1 professor/research scholar visa. - The above restrictions do not apply to re-entry to the United States as the holder of a J visa in another category (short-term scholar, specialist, international visitor), or as the holder of a student or tourist visa. - Dependents of grantees will enter the U.S. as holders of J-2 visas.
-Many conditions applying to the grantees as holders of J-1 visas, such as the twoyear home residency requirement and other restrictions, also apply to the holders of J-2 visas. - Unless they have received a waiver of the two-year home residence requirement, Fulbright Students holding J-1 visas are ineligible to change their status from J-1 to J-2 while in the U.S. Similarly, accompanying dependents, who possess J-2 visas, are ineligible to change their status from J-2 to J-1 while in the U.S., unless they have received a waiver of the home residence requirement. - Grantees must begin their studies in the United States no later than the fall semester of the 2025/2026 academic year. - Awards cannot be deferred to the following academic year. - Fellows will be asked to act as Fulbright Israel Programs Ambassadors to share their experiences with others, to disseminate fellowship information among colleagues and potential candidates and to participate in information sessions for new candidates that may be held in their region.
+Many conditions applying to the grantees as holders of J-1 visas, such as the twoyear home residency requirement and other restrictions, also apply to the holders of J-2 visas. - Fulbright Students, holding J-1 visas, are ineligible to change their status from J-1 to J-2 while in the U.S. Similarly, accompanying dependents, who possess J-2 visas, are ineligible to change their status from J-2 to J-1 while in the U.S.

+- Grantees must begin their studies in the United States no later than the fall semester of the 2025-2026 academic year. - Awards cannot be deferred to the following academic year. - Fellows will be asked to act as Fulbright Israel Programs' Ambassadors to share their experiences with others, to disseminate fellowship information among colleagues and potential candidates and to participate in information sessions for new candidates that may be held in their region.
 Alumni will also be invited to attend Fulbright Israel's activities and events and, from time to time, asked to assist in the reviewing process for incoming candidates.